Certified Robustness to Data Poisoning in Gradient-Based Training: Conclusions

 \section{Conclusions}

 We proposed a mathematical framework for computing sound parameter-space bounds on the influence of a poisoning attack for gradient-based training.
 Our framework defines generic constraint sets to represent general poisoning attacks and propagates them through the forward and backward passes of model training.
 Based on the resulting parameter-space bounds, we provided rigorous bounds on the effects of various poisoning attacks.
-Finally, we demonstrated our proposed approach to be effective on tasks including autonomous driving and the classification of medical images.
+Finally, we demonstrated our proposed approach to be effective on tasks including autonomous driving and medical image classification.